Best Practices For Businesses: Document Scanning and Indexing

-Scanning is also a very labor-intensive process that involves a minimum of five (5) people.
-Conversion of the scanned images, also known as indexing, would need an indexing software.
+Document Scanning is also a very labor-intensive process that involves a minimum of five (5) people.
+Conversion of the scanned images, also known as indexing, would need indexing software.
 These costs could be eliminated by outsourcing

 - Save Time

 Having existing staff do scanning will eat up a lot of their working time which potentially can result in losing efficient admin staff and earning very bad scanning operators.
 Having to deal with scanning project deadlines or time-bound Service Level Agreements (SLAs) adds even more pressure and stress to your internal teams.
 With an outsourced team, your documents undergo Quality Control and will be re-scanned if needed.
-Your documents will be returned to you in its original state – so if it was submitted stapled, in a binder, it will be submitted back as such.
+Your documents will be returned to you in their original state – so if it was submitted stapled, in a binder, they will be submitted back as such.

 - Reduce Risk

 When you choose a reliable partner for your scanning project, you can ensure document and data security.
-The staff and the partner are bound with a confidentiality agreement and compliant with the Data Privacy Act.
+The staff and the partner are bound by a confidentiality agreement and compliant with the Data Privacy Act.
 You will be assured that the scanned documents will be digitized on time, and ready for audit.